Statistical Inference for Maximin Effects: Identifying Stable Associations across Multiple Studies: Additional Discussions

 \subsection{Minimax Group Fairness and Rawlsian Max-min Principle}

 Fairness is an important consideration for designing the machine learning algorithm.
 In particular, the algorithm trained to maximize average performance on the training data set might under-serve or even cause harm to a sub-population of individuals \citep{dwork2012fairness}.
 The goal of the {\it group fairness} is to build a model satisfying a certain fairness notation (e.g. statistical parity) across predefined sub-populations.
 However, such fairness notation can be typically achieved by downgrading the performance on the benefitted groups without improving the disadvantaged ones \citep{martinez2020minimax,diana2021minimax}.
 To address this, \cite{martinez2020minimax,diana2021minimax} proposed the \text{minimax group fairness} algorithm which ensures certain fairness principle and also maximizes the utility for each sub-population.
 We assume that we have access to the i.i.d data $\{Y_i, X_i, A_i\}_{1\leq i\leq n}$, where for the $i$-th observation, $Y_i$ and $X_i\in \R^{p}$ denote the outcome and the covariates, respectively, and $A_i$ denotes the sensitive variable (e.g. age or sex).
 The training data can be separated into different sub-groups depending on the value of the sensitive variable $A_i.$ For a discrete $A_i$, we use $\mathcal{A}$ to denote the set of all possible values that $A_i$ can take.
 Then the minimax group fairness can be defined as

-where $\ell(Y_i, X_i^{\intercal}\beta)$ denotes a loss function and $-\ell(Y_i, X_i^{\intercal}\beta)$ can be viewed as a reward/utility function.
-In terms of utility maximization, the idea of minimax group fairness estimator dates at least back to Rawlsian max-min fairness \citep{rawls2001justice}.